 New York State Department of Transportation is currently working on several Enterprise projects that will capture, maintain, and utilize MIRE segment, ramp and junction data elements.
 Current project design efforts are focusing on identifying official sources of data, data fields needed by different program areas, and version control.
-The intersection and ramp data reported in question #49 has been collected and will be available in the production environment when the CLEAR application goes live in end 2021.

 For segments, a new Enterprise application for roadway data called SEE is in development.
-The new application will allow the program area to manage data for dual carriageways and will improve the workflow of integrating with milepoint LRS.
+The new application will allow the program area to manage data for dual carriageways and will improve the workflow of integrating with the milepoint LRS.
 Additional local roads are being built to help the safety program locate crashes and meet Federal requirements to map all public roads.
 The Traffic and Safety program is also developing a new Enterprise safety application.
 The "Crash Location and Engineering Analysis" (CLEAR) project will implement Transcend Spatial's Intersection analyzer application to add additional MIRE elements captured from the roadway data and calculate an MEV value for crash rate analysis.
-The Integration of all these elements through multiple enterprise systems with different business needs is no small task and the New York State Department of Transportation is working to ensure we have the most accurate and up to date data.
+The integration of all these elements through multiple Enterprise systems with different business needs is no small task and the New York State department of Transportation is working to ensure we have the most accurate and up to date data.